BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 <a href="https://en.wikipedia.org/wiki/Gun_(cellular_automaton)"><img src="/images/blog/posts/distributed-game-of-life-in-elixir/gospers_glider_gun.gif" /></a>

 Let's write this pattern down.
+Imagine you want to put the pattern in a rectangle.
+Left bottom corner of the rectangle is at `{0, 0}` position.

 {% highlight elixir %}
 # lib/game_of_life/patterns/guns.ex